TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-billing-why-am-i-being-billed.md

     articleId="sentinel-billing-why-am-i-being-billed"
 />

-# Why am I being billed
+# Why are you being billed

-If you want to better understand why you are being billed, the article [Azure Sentinel pricing](https://azure.microsoft.com/pricing/details/azure-sentinel/) provides information about Azure Sentinel related billing
+To better understand why you are being billed, see [Azure Sentinel pricing](https://azure.microsoft.com/pricing/details/azure-sentinel/) for information about Azure Sentinel related billing.